Simulation of Language Evolution under Regulated Social Media Platforms: A Synergistic Approach of Large Language Models and Genetic Algorithms: Introduction

-To fill these gaps, this study proposes a multi-agent framework based on LLMs that defines two core roles: participant agents and supervisory agent.
-In our framework, participant agents simulate real users by employing LLMs to execute a cycle of reflection, planning, and dialogue—generating conversation in line with specific language strategies and continuously iterating on these strategies.
-Meanwhile, supervisory agents employ LLMs to act as the regulatory system—reviewing content according to the given regulations, identifying regulation violations, and providing feedback.
-Through this interplay, the framework closely replicates the real-world regulatory and adversarial environments encountered on social platforms.
+To fill these gaps, this study proposes a multi-agent framework based on LLMs that defines two core roles: participant agents and a supervisory agent.
+In our framework, participant agents simulate real users by employing LLMs to execute a cycle of reflection, planning, and dialogue—generating conversations in line with specific language strategies and continuously iterating on these strategies.
+Meanwhile, the supervisory agent employs LLMs to act as the regulatory system—reviewing content according to the given regulations, identifying violations, and providing feedback.
+Through this interplay, our framework closely replicates the real-world regulatory and adversarial environments encountered on social platforms.
 Addressing the inherent complexity of strategies, our framework decomposes them into “constraint strategies” (for evading regulation) and “expression strategies” (for accurately conveying information).
 This approach not only reduces simulation difficulty but also increases interpretability.

-Furthermore, to better simulate the dynamic process of language strategy evolution, our framework innovatively employs LLMs as operators within Genetic Algorithms (GA) to directly manipulate textual language strategies via selection, mutation, and crossover.
-Here, the selection represents the adoption of effective expressions, mutation reflects the emergence of novel, covert expressions under regulatory pressure, and crossover simulates the combination of different strategies to enhance adaptability.
+Furthermore, to better simulate the dynamic process of language strategy evolution, our framework innovatively employs LLMs as operators within a Genetic Algorithm (GA) to directly manipulate textual language strategies via selection, mutation, and crossover.
+Here, selection represents the adoption of effective expressions, mutation reflects the emergence of novel covert expressions under regulatory pressure, and crossover simulates the combination of different strategies to enhance adaptability.